Carlos Santana Preview, Player Props: Brewers vs. Rangers

 Carlos Santana At The Plate

-- Santana has had at least one RBI in 34.8% of his games this season (39 of 112), with two or more RBI 16 times (14.3%).
-He has also accounted for three or more of his team's runs in six contests.
+- Santana has driven home a run in 40 games this year (35.4%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on six occasions..

-- In 42 of 112 games this season, he has scored, and eight of those games included multiple runs.
+- He has scored in 38.1% of his games this year, with more than one run scored in 8.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.